 Tips for Managing an Inheritance

 - Don’t go it alone.
 Getting an inheritance is a great time to find a financial advisor.
 You may be unsure of how best to use your newfound wealth, and you’ll likely have questions.
 An advisor can help you draft a financial plan with your windfall factored in and decide how to invest your money so it grows over the long term.
 Finding a qualified financial advisor doesn’t have to be hard.
-SmartAsset’s free tool matches you with up to three financial advisors in your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+SmartAsset’s free tool matches you with up to three financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
 If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 - Realistically assess your inheritance and prioritize your goals.
 Are you behind on saving for retirement?
 Are there high-interest debts you have yet to pay off?
 Have you been meaning to start saving for your child’s education?
 Many advisors recommending using inheritance to first create a rainy day fund, then pay down debts and then to fund retirement savings.